Bo Van Pelt: Professional career

-On June 13, 2021, Van Pelt finished T-2nd one stroke behind Garrick Higgo in the inaugural Palmetto Championship.
-The finish marked his biggest payday on Tour as well as the best finish in nearly nine years for Van Pelt, who spent the 2016-2019 PGA Tour seasons idle due to shoulder injuries.
+On June 13, 2021, Van Pelt finished joint runner-up one stroke behind Garrick Higgo in the Palmetto Championship.
+The finish marked his biggest payday on Tour as well as the best finish in nearly nine years for Van Pelt, who spent the season between 2016 and 2019 idle due to shoulder injuries.

+Van Pelt reached age 50 on May 16, 2025, making him eligible for Senior tournaments.
+In August, he won the Legends Tour’s flagship event, the Staysure PGA Seniors Championship.